Yingliang-Du/gorm-envers-grails-plugin/README.md

 # gorm-envers-grails-plugin
-A Grails Plugin for Auditing GORM Domain class using Hibernate Envers
+A Grails Plugin for Auditing GORM Domain class using Hibernate Envers.
+This plugin only work with Grails 3 or later.

 ## Install gorm-envers plugin on your machine
 ```